PhD in Biomedical Engineering

 Applicants are considered on an individual basis.
 In addition to the Graduate College minimum requirements, applicants must meet the following program requirements:

-- Baccalaureate Field Physical sciences, engineering, computer science, mathematics, biology, or medicine.
-Students must have completed math through Calculus 1 (MATH 180 ), Calculus II (MATH 181 ), Calculus III (MATH 210 ), Differential Equations (MATH 220), and Applied Linear Algebra (MATH 310 ) prior to entering the program.
+- Baccalaureate Field: Physical sciences, engineering, computer science, mathematics, biology, or medicine.
+Students must have completed math through Calculus I (MATH 180 ), Calculus II (MATH 181 ), Calculus III (MATH 210 ), Differential Equations (MATH 220), and Applied Linear Algebra (MATH 310 ) prior to entering the program.
+Linear algebra can be waived upon request and appropriate justification.

 - Minimum English Competency Test Score